alish-lab/Hospital-Management-System/README.md

 - All data is stored in plain text files in the executable directory.
 - For first use, create empty text files as needed (e.g., `logincredentials.txt`, `id_count.txt` with a starting value of 0).
 - Do not share sensitive data as files are not encrypted.

+## Authors
+- [Your Name Here]

+---
+This project is for educational/demo purposes only.